 Dr. Stewart Halperin BVMS MRCVS

-After working for some time in referral and emergency veterinary clinics in London, Stewart started his own practice that has grown into the Petcare Group in West London.
-In addition to acting as Director for the London-based surgeries, Stewart also runs the Bruton Veterinary Surgery in Somerset.
+After working for some time in referral and emergency veterinary clinics in London, Stewart started his own practice that grew into the Petcare Group in West London.
+After the sale of the Petcare Group in 2017, Stewart now concentrates on running the Bruton Veterinary Surgery in Somerset.

 Stewart is a previous director of the London Veterinary Forum, which represents and advises some 250 veterinary surgeries in many aspects of Practice.
 Stewart has a further qualification in arbitration that allows him to carry out expert witness work.
 He is also veterinary advisor to Braidlock, an innovative healthcare company.
 Stewart regularly attends continuing professional education courses, both in the UK and abroad, to keep completely up to date with developments in veterinary medicine.

 In April 2012, Stewart became one of the first vets in the UK to carry out Adipose derived Stem Cell transplants in a dog with osteoarthritis and now carries out the stem cell treatments for the group for dogs with arthritic conditions

 Stewart is a Veterinary author and regularly appears on BBC radio as a authority on Veterinary topics.